logzio/logz-docs/_source/user-guide/log-shipping/log-shipping-troubleshooting.md

   - sboroda
 ---

-The process of getting logs from your system to Kibana can be tricky, and it can be difficult to pinpoint the exact problem.
+The process of getting logs from your system to Logz.io can be tricky, and it can be difficult to pinpoint the exact issue.
 In this article, we'll walk through troubleshooting some common problems.

 Before doing anything, make sure you give Logz.io some time to parse and index your logs.
 Normally, this takes a few seconds to a minute.
 Sometimes, this can take longer.